emdash/brainbox/manual.md

 ## Overview & Getting Started {#Overview}

 GtdGraph is command-line driven.
-You should be comfortable in a unix shell environment, and have some failiarity with the philosophy of [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
+You should be comfortable in a unix shell environment, and have some familiarity with the philosophy of [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).